VentGrey/Camel/README.md

 Built on top of the Default AwesomeWM Theme.

+- :warning: The included `freedesktop` library is made by LCPZ.
+Here is the [original repository](https://github.com/lcpz/awesome-freedesktop).
+It's GPL-2.0 License.

 And some inspiration / patches taken from these wonderful sources:

 - Reading code :eyes: